MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-setup-additional-currencies.md

 - VAT entries
 - Job ledger entries
 - Value entries
-- works order lines
+- production order lines
-- works order ledger entries
+- production order ledger entries

 In addition, all future entries of the same type will have amounts recorded in both LCY and the additional reporting currency.